 - Minimum qualifications defined by the Graduate School.

 - Online submission of your Graduate Record Exam (GRE) scores.
-(The Advanced Chemistry score is also strongly recommended, though not required.)
-New!
-We are accepting MCAT and PCAT test scores instead of GRE scores.
+(The Advanced Chemistry score is also strongly recommended, though not currently required.)
+We also accept MCAT and PCAT test scores instead of GRE scores.
+This is currently waived due to the pandemic.
+Submission of these scores is not required.

 - Online submission of official transcripts from each college or university you have attended.
 (These must bear an official seal, be signed by the Registrar’s Office of the corresponding institution)